Depravity is an act that violates the natural rights one human has with another human or with the Creator.

 Again, when a wicked person turns away from the wickedness he has committed and does what is just and right, he shall save his life.
 (Ezekiel 18:27 ESV)

-No person inherits the sins, the violations of righteousness, of his or her parents.
+No person inherits the sins or violations of righteousness from his or her parents.
 Since no violation is passed down from parent to child, no person is born totally depraved or even partially depraved.
-In fact every person is born righteous.
+In fact, every person is born righteous.
 However, every person is born into a world governed by the originator of sin, the Devil.
-His desire is to deceive people and weaken their will so they will find it difficult to repent from the sins that they commit.
+His desire is to deceive people and weaken their will so that they will find it difficult to repent of the sins they commit.

-Not everyone has the same inclination towards the various forms of depravity that exist.
+Not everyone has the same inclination toward the various forms of depravity that exist.
 Even the strong-willed can find themselves violating God’s right to provide for them and acknowledging this.
-Their sense of self-attainment and what it means for them can be the very stumbling block that enables the Evil One to weaken their will and make the wrong decision in relation to having an everlasting relationship with their Creator.
+Their sense of self-attainment and what it means for them can be the very stumbling block that enables the Evil One to weaken their will and lead them to make the wrong decision regarding having an everlasting relationship with their Creator.

 The state of depravity in which we live does not mean that we cannot make our own decisions, nor does it mean that we are powerless to contemplate having a relationship with our Creator, as many claim.
-The state of depravity exists and we are born into it; but, like being an apple placed inside a barrel with rotten apples, we have to actually become part of the world before it can become part of us.
-This truth only becomes evident once we have come to the realization that we have freewill and God invites us to reason with Him (Isaiah 1:18).
+The state of depravity exists, and we are born into it; but like being an apple placed inside a barrel with rotten apples, we have to actually become part of the world before it can become part of us.
+This truth only becomes evident once we realize that we have free will and that God invites us to reason with Him (Isaiah 1:18).
 For nobody asked to be born to die.
-Nobody asked to be born into a world where sin, suffering and death amount to all that existence ultimately entails.
+Nobody asked to be born into a world where sin, suffering, and death amount to all that existence ultimately entails.

 KJV (King James Version)